Eugleo/leukocyte-identification/README.md

 ![The input of the model is a 640 x 280 image of a blood sample](images/data.png)

 The notebook `model.ipynb` is written as a simple case study, highlighting the main steps of NN training in the context of biological image data.
+For convenience, the trained models are also on this repo (sorry!) in the directory `models`.

 ## Results

-I used OpenCV to isolate the RoIs from the samples, and I built a small model based on ResNet blocks to differentiate between the five types of leukocytes.
+There were a total of 367 annotated images in the dataset.
+I used OpenCV to isolate the RoIs from the images, and I built a small model based on ResNet blocks to differentiate between the five types of leukocytes.

 You can see the evaluation of the final model below.